 Financial: Taking money from you, using your bank cards, getting you into debt without permission.
 Pressuring you to get a loan or to sell their property.
 Stopping you from accessing your money.

-Threats and intimidation: Making threats to you face-to-face, over the phone, through email, written in notes, letters or on social media.
+Threats and intimidation: Making threats to you face-to-face, over the phone on email or written in notes, letters or on social media.

 A threat can be: